lrspeiser/sigmagravity/README.md

 For $\Sigma = 1$: $M_{\rm lens}/M_{\rm dyn} = 1$ (GR limit).
 For $\Sigma = 2$: $M_{\rm lens}/M_{\rm dyn} \approx 0.875$.
 This effective lensing closure is adopted as a phenomenological ansatz; a rigorous derivation from an action principle is deferred to future work. **The cluster lensing results are conditional on this prescription**; sensitivity analysis (SI §11) shows the qualitative result is robust but the calibrated parameters would shift under alternative slip assumptions.

+**Amplitude calibration:** We fix $L_0 = 0.4$ kpc from typical disk scale heights (this is a physical reference scale, not a free parameter).
+We then calibrate only the exponent $n$ on the Fox et al. sample, obtaining $n = 0.27$.
+Holdout validation (70/30 split, 10 random seeds) confirms stability: $n = 0.27 \pm 0.01$ with holdout median ratio $= 1.02 \pm 0.12$.
+The SPARC galaxies provide fully independent validation—they were not used in any calibration.

 ### D. MOND Comparison

 For fair comparison, we apply MOND with the same M/L assumptions (0.5/0.7) and the standard interpolation function: